awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opensearchservice-domain.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EngineVersion`  <a name="cfn-opensearchservice-domain-engineversion"></a>
 The version of OpenSearch to use\.
-The value must be in the format `OpenSearch_X.Y`\.
+The value must be in the format `OpenSearch_X.Y` or `Elasticsearch_X.Y`\.
 If not specified, the latest version of OpenSearch is used\.
 For information about the versions that OpenSearch Service supports, see [Supported versions of OpenSearch and Elasticsearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html#choosing-version) in the *Amazon OpenSearch Service Developer Guide*\.
 If you set the [EnableVersionUpgrade](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-upgradeopensearchdomain) update policy to `true`, you can update `EngineVersion` without interruption\.
 When `EnableVersionUpgrade` is set to `false`, or is not specified, updating `EngineVersion` results in [replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LogPublishingOptions`  <a name="cfn-opensearchservice-domain-logpublishingoptions"></a>
-An object with one or more of the following keys: `SEARCH_SLOW_LOGS`, `APPLICATION_LOGS`, `INDEX_SLOW_LOGS`, `AUDIT_LOGS`, depending on the types of logs you want to publish\.
+An object with one or more of the following keys: `SEARCH_SLOW_LOGS`, `ES_APPLICATION_LOGS`, `INDEX_SLOW_LOGS`, `AUDIT_LOGS`, depending on the types of logs you want to publish\.
 Each key needs a valid `LogPublishingOption` value\.
 For the full syntax, see the [examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-opensearchservice-domain.html#aws-resource-opensearchservice-domain--examples)\.
 *Required*: No
 *Type*: Map of [LogPublishingOption](aws-properties-opensearchservice-domain-logpublishingoption.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)